DataDog/documentation/content/integrations/guide/collect-sql-server-custom-metrics.md

 ## Collecting metrics from a custom procedure

-As well as capturing from the DMV you can also capture from a custom procedure

-**Note**: Collecting metrics from a custom procedure produces a large amount of custom metrics that may affect your billing.
+Collecting metrics from a custom procedure produces a large amount of custom metrics that may affect your billing.
 Also, this feature is only available when using the `adodbapi` driver (set by default).

 ### Setup a Stored Procedure